Rafael Campos (actor)

-Rafael Campos (May 13, 1936 – July 9, 1985) was an American actor whose credits include Blackboard Jungle (1955), Dino (1957), The Light in the Forest (1958), Slumber Party '57 (1976), The Astro-Zombies (1968), McMillan and wife (1973), Centennial (1978) and V (1983).
+Rafael Campos (May 13, 1936 – July 9, 1985) was a Dominican-American actor whose credits include Blackboard Jungle (1955), Dino (1957), The Light in the Forest (1958), Slumber Party '57 (1976), The Astro-Zombies (1968), Centennial (1978) and V (1983).
 He was briefly married to blues singer and pianist Dinah Washington.
+Rafael acted in at least 2 episodes of “The Big Valley” in the 1960s.
+One episode is “Fall of a Hero.”
+Rafael played the character of Charley White Horse.
+Also, he played the character of Santiago in the episode “Four Days to Furnace Hill.”

 Background

 Originally from the Dominican Republic, he moved to the United States in 1949.
 From 1961 to 1962, he was married to Dinah Washington, who was 12 years his senior.
 In 1961, Jet magazine published a photo with Washington embracing both Campos, reportedly her seventh husband, and her ex-husband Eddie Chamblee, reportedly her fifth husband.
 He then married the model Sally Boyd, with whom he had two daughters.

 One of Campos's brothers is the cryptographer, artist, and poet Luis Campos; another brother, Fernando Campos, is the president of New York's Latin ACE awards.